Electric Vehicle Fleet and Charging Infrastructure Planning: Extensions and Additional Insights

-\end{proposition} Proposition 1 establishes that the closest dispatch algorithm requires more vehicles to satisfy the demand, even with infinitely many chargers.
+\end{proposition} Proposition~\ref{prop:closest-fails} establishes that the Closest Dispatch algorithm requires more vehicles to satisfy the demand, even with infinitely many chargers.
 Under this policy, we greedily minimize the pickup distance.
 However, in terms of battery level, we are less likely to choose an EV with a high SoC because the closest distance essentially picks a vehicle at random regarding its battery levels.
 Thus, the variance of SoC across the fleet is higher, resulting in a fraction of EVs being unable to serve customers due to low SoC.
-To compensate for unavailable EVs, a larger fleet size is warranted, as otherwise, an incoming arrival is more likely to be rejected due to the closest vehicle having low SoC. \proof{Proof of \Cref{prop:closest-fails}} First, we note that $(\XB_j(t), \XC_j(t))$ are all bounded in $[0,n]$.
-Hence, if we denote any of these quantities by $y(t)$ we have that $\frac{1}{T}\int_0^T y(t)dt$ is a bounded sequence in a compact set.
-Therefore, it has a subsequence that converges.
-We can therefore create a subsequence for which all of the integrals $\frac{1}{T}\int_0^T y(t)dt$ with $y(t)\in \{\XB_j(t), \XC_j(t)\}$ converge.
-Note that here we are abusing notation and using $T$ instead of explicitly writing the subsequence.
-We note that this does not affect what we want to prove.
-Let us use $(\bXB_j(t), \bXC_j(t))$ to denote the limit of each of these integrals (of the subsequences).
+To compensate for unavailable EVs, a larger fleet size is warranted, as otherwise, an incoming arrival is more likely to be rejected due to the closest vehicle having a low SoC.